Program Code: AAS.20579

 - RT 100 has a prerequisite math requirement that Algebra must have been taken within the past 5 years.

 - RT 100 may include a required job shadow experience to become validated.
 This may require that students complete an online training session, have proof of a negative TB tine test and other supporting documentation before gaining access to the agency.

-- In addition to tuition, fees, and textbook costs, students should plan for the following expenses during clinical semesters: immunizations & CPR certification to meet health requirements, background check, drug screen, ACEMAPP, appropriate laboratory and clinic attire including shoes, protective eyewear, name tags, providing your own transportation to and from clinical sites, possible parking fees, purchase two Self-Assessment Exams (total cost approximately $150), and and fees for state licensure and the national board exam.
+- In addition to tuition, fees, and textbook costs, students should plan for the following expenses following successful clinical entry: immunizations and CPR certification to meet health requirements, background check, drug screen, ACEMAPP registration, and appropriate laboratory and clinic attire including shoes, protective eyewear, name tags, two Self-Assessment Exams (total cost approximately $150), and fees for state licensure and the national board exam.
 Also, students will be required to attend one Michigan Society for Respiratory Care (MSRC) seminar in the second year of the program.
-You are responsible for paying the cost of any medical care that might be necessary if you are injured or become ill as a result of clinical practice activities.
+Students are responsible for providing their own transportation to and from clinical sites and paying possible parking fees.
+Students are responsible for paying the cost of any medical care that might be necessary if they are injured or become ill as a result of clinical practice activities.
 The College does not provide insurance coverage for such situations.

-- RT courses are offered day hours only and generally must be taken together in the sequence shown.
-You must achieve a minimum “C” (2.0) grade in each RT course to be eligible to continue in the Program.
+- Students must achieve a minimum “C” (2.0) grade in each Respiratory Care course to be eligible to continue in the program.

 - Students who have a first course failure or withdrawal within the second or subsequent semester of their clinical program may be eligible to complete a request for reentry.
 Reentry guidelines are published in the RT Student Handbook.